ilimski/final/README.md

 # final
-to run program change absolute path to images and levels, levels are red from .txt files
+to run program change absolute path to images and levels, levels are red from .txt files.